 You'll also be able to use it on unlimited devices (not that there's much to share) and watch streaming video from other countries (though you won't be able to watch for long before the data cap is hit).
 Privacy fanatics will like that Avira is based in Germany, where Google Street View can't even take photos of people's houses.

 ProtonVPN is a sister company to the ProtonMail encrypted-email service.
-You get unlimited data, but at speeds greatly reduced from the (rather expensive) paid plans.
+You get unlimited data, but the speeds can be a lot slower compared to the (rather expensive) paid plans.

 Downloads took four times as long as they did without the VPN switched on, but even then, ProtonVPN was far from the worst among the nine free services we tested.
 You'll also be limited to VPN connections in only three countries, as opposed to the paid complement of 25, and you won't have access to ProtonVPN's "Secure Core" of super-hardened servers.